Reekwind/Reekwind/README.md

 Hi, I’m @Reekwind (Creakthistle)
-I’m interested in ...
-Learning a programming environment with properties to interact with, avoiding attributation.
+I’m interested in ... properties to interact with direct attributation (Safe system organization with intact structural integrity. that is, actual parallels in actual order) Safe is not the same as locked.
+Safe and open, with own/self regulation, if possible) Difficult to express.

 I’m currently learning ...
 I am not sure, Must learn all environments it seems, in order to find one that is actually true.